 2. Tarri Poha

 Just as a trip to Kolkata would be incomplete without a plate of Rasogolla or as it is renowned in Bengal as "rosogolla", likewise a trip to Nagpur would be incomplete without a plate of the iconic Nagpur street food i.e. Poha.
 Poha is a staple breakfast for Nagpur, and this savoury is best enjoyed with pouring tarri on it.
-Poha is a dish made from an array of flattened rich, finely chopped onions, tomatoes, diced potatoes and curry leaves.
+Poha is a dish made from an array of flattened rice, finely chopped onions, tomatoes, diced potatoes and curry leaves.
 Lemon juice is used for garnishing this fine savoury.

 Where: Ramji-Shyamji Pohewala located in Sita Nagar which is considered as the finest in Nagpur.
 For the scrumptious aloo poha poured with spicy tarri, head over to Rupam Sakhare's stall in Kasturchand Park.